adomokos/climb_that_mountain/blog/2018/01/haskell_to_mysql_via_yeshql_part_3.md

 |]
 ```

-And the `insertUser` function is like this:
+And the `insertUser` function like this:

 ```haskell
 insertUser :: Integer -> String -> String -> String -> IO Integer